Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Asymptotic Dynamics Beyond Mean-Field

 As mentioned above, the inhomogeneity on the right-hand side of Eq.~\eqref{eq:stochastic_eigen_problem} can be written as a series expansion in $\varepsilon$ and $H_u$:

 paralleling the standard mean-field treatment discussed in detail in Appendix \ref{sec:mean_field_scenario}.
-The term $I^{(0)}_u$ consists of the frequency-independent part familiar from the standard MCT treatment and involves the function $C^{(0)}(k)$, provided in Appendix~\ref{app:asymptotics_MCT}.
-In the present case, this contribution is supplemented by an additional term arising from the stochastic fields.
-Specifically, we have
+The term $I^{(0)}_u$ consists of two contributions.
+The first is the frequency-independent mean-field term familiar from the standard MCT treatment, which involves the function $C^{(0)}(k)$ discussed in Appendix~\ref{app:asymptotics_MCT}.
+The second arises from the stochastic fields and is absent in the mean-field treatment.
+Explicitly,

 with

 Close to the transition, the random sources $u^{\pm}_{\boldsymbol{q}}(\hat{z})$ only enter through the linear combination in Eq.~\eqref{eq:s_u} above.
 It is convenient to introduce a single effective stochastic process $u_{\boldsymbol{q}}(t) = u^+_{\boldsymbol{q}}(t) + n_cu^-_{\boldsymbol{q}}(t)$.
 By construction, we have $\llbracket u_{\boldsymbol{q}}(t) \rrbracket = 0$, and $\llbracket u_{\boldsymbol{q}}(t) u_{\boldsymbol{q}'}(t') \rrbracket = n_cF_c(q)\left( \Theta(t-t') + \Theta(t'-t)\right)(2\pi)^d\delta(\boldsymbol{q}-\boldsymbol{q}') + \mathcal{O}(\sqrt{|\varepsilon|}) = n_cF_c(q)(2\pi)^d\delta(\boldsymbol{q}-\boldsymbol{q}') + \mathcal{O}(\sqrt{|\varepsilon}|)$ ; Hence, the Heaviside functions cancel and, to leading order in $\varepsilon$, the process $u_{\boldsymbol{q}}(t) \approx u_{\boldsymbol{q}}$ is effectively quenched, such that Eq.~\eqref{eq:s_u} can be rewritten as